Category: Advice & Tips

 About the bongo

 Over the years, many people have reached out to me seeking to learn how to play bongo drums.
-However, most […] Read More »
+However, most of them lack a solid grasp of the basics of playing congas and often don’t realize they need to learn conga drums and clave first.
+Although bongos are traditional solo instruments in Latin band forms,… Read More »

 -